artineering-io/flair-docs/flair/getting-started/globals.md

 {: .warning}

 ### Canvas Position X
-Defines how much the canvas should be panned horizontally.
+How much the canvas should be panned horizontally.

 ### Canvas Position Y
-Defines how much the canvas should be panned vertically.
+How much the canvas should be panned vertically.

 ---